python/cpython/Doc/c-api/init.rst

    If no tracer was registered this function will return NULL and will set the **data** pointer to NULL.

-   The GIL must be held when calling this function.
+   A :term:`thread state` must be active when calling this function.

 .. versionadded:: 3.13